In a Nutshell:

 Recommended For: Anyone weighing up to 280 pounds, especially if you can find this model on sale (which is fairly often!).
 The sale price approaches a 50% discount, making the Paragon an insanely good value.

 Note that if you pay full price, it is significantly more expensive than the chair we just talked about.
-Normally, we wouldn’t recommend a model that is so much more expensive, but the Paragon is often offered at deeply discounted prices, and if you can catch it on sale, you’ll get one of the best values in the massage chair industry today.
+Normally, we wouldn’t recommend a much more expensive model, but the Paragon is often offered at deeply discounted prices, and if you can catch it on sale, you’ll get one of the best values in the massage chair industry today.

-It’s worth at least checking to see if the Paragon is on sale before making a final decision.
+It’s worth checking to see if the Paragon is on sale before making a final decision.

 Official Manufacturer Support